Intriguing Properties of Adversarial ML Attacks in the Problem Space [Extended Version]: Introduction

-In summary, this paper has two major contributions: \begin{itemize} \item {We propose a novel formalization of problem-space attacks (\autoref{sec:formalization}) which lays the foundation for identifying} key requirements and commonalities of different domains, proves necessary and sufficient conditions for problem-space attacks, and allows for the comparison of strengths and weaknesses of prior approaches---where existing strategies for adversarial malware generation are among the weakest in terms of attack robustness.
-We introduce the concept of \emph{side-effect features}, which reveals connections between feature space and problem space, and enables principled reasoning about search strategies for problem-space attacks. \item Building on our formalization, we propose a novel problem-space attack in the Android malware domain, which relies on automated software transplantation~\cite{barr2015automated} and overcomes limitations of prior work in terms of semantics and {preprocessing robustness} (\autoref{sec:apg-android}).
-We experimentally demonstrate (\autoref{sec:experiments}) on a dataset of 170K apps from 2017-2018 that it is feasible for an attacker to evade a state-of-the-art malware classifier, DREBIN~\cite{Arp:Drebin}, and its hardened version, Sec-SVM~\cite{Battista:SecSVM}.
-The time required to generate an adversarial example is in the order of minutes, thus demonstrating that the ``adversarial-malware as a service'' scenario is a realistic threat, and existing defenses are not sufficient. \end{itemize}
+In summary, this paper presents three major contributions: \begin{itemize} \item We propose a novel general formalization of problem-space attacks (\autoref{sec:formalization}), which defines key requirements and commonalities across different domains, establishes necessary and sufficient conditions for problem-space attacks, and facilitates the comparison of strengths and weaknesses of prior approaches.
+Notably, existing strategies for adversarial malware generation are found to be among the weakest in terms of attack robustness.
+We introduce the concept of \emph{side-effect features}, revealing connections between feature space and problem space, enabling principled reasoning about search strategies for problem-space attacks. \item Building on our formalization, we propose a novel problem-space attack in the Android malware domain, utilizing automated software transplantations~\cite{barr2015automated}, which addresses limitations of prior work regarding semantics and artifacts.
+Through experiments on a dataset of ~150k apps from 2016-2018 (\autoref{sec:experiments}), we demonstrate the feasibility of evading a state-of-the-art malware classifier, DREBIN~\cite{Arp:Drebin}, and its hardened version, Sec-SVM~\cite{Battista:SecSVM}.
+Compared to the conference version, we have enhanced the gadgets dataset, being able to extract the whole set of DREBIN features.
+The time required to generate an adversarial example is in the order of minutes, highlighting the realistic threat of the "adversarial-malware as a service" scenario and the insufficiency of existing defenses. \item We further expand our reasoning from the conference version and propose a comprehensive study of whether different types of adversarial hardening techniques can serve as a valuable defense against this type of adversarial attacks.
+We consider both adversarial retraining~\cite{chen2020explore} and adversarial training~\cite{madry2017towards}.
+We show that adversarial training can improve model robustness but the impact of it heavily depends on the considered model. \end{itemize}

-{To foster future research on this topic, {we discuss promising defense directions (\autoref{sec:discussion})} and responsibly release the code and data of our novel attack to other researchers via access to a private repository (\autoref{sec:availability}).}